UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 - **testing data** is used to test the accuracy of the resulting estimate for $f$ on new data.

 In general, the statistical learning methods used to estimate $f$ can be characterized as **parametric**, and **non-parametric**.
+WHAT IS A STATISTICAL LEARNING METHOD?
 ---
 # Applying Statistical Learning
 ## Parametric Methods
+Can we better define this???
 This approach is implemented in two steps:

 1. Make an assumption about the functional form of $f$.